Volunteer with the Student Advice Centre

 We usually offer two volunteering schemes: Summer Vacation (June to September) and Term-time (September to June).

 Term-time volunteers will need to attend all three training sessions in May, September and a refresher in January.
 Summer volunteers will only need to attend the May training session.

 We offer a maximum of ten volunteer positions a year.

-Once we have reviewed the initial application forms, selected students will be invited to a semi-formal interview on Wednesday 20th or Friday 22nd March 2019 with the SAC volunteer coordinator and acurrent SAC volunteer.
+Once we have reviewed the initial application forms, selected students will be invited to a semi-formal interview with the SAC volunteer coordinator and acurrent SAC volunteer.
 Our future volunteers will then be chosen based on their responses to the interview questions.